 The Rozcraft story is a unique one indeed - it's a story about people and it's a story about New Zealand.
 The longevity of the business has come from hand-making quality goods in New Zealand, and innovation to ensure we can continue to sell them.
-The products are made in New Zealand, by hand, by real people that live in NZ and are proud to represent NZ with what they make - not by a robot in a foreign land operated by a person that doesn't even know where NZ is.
+We manufacture in New Zealand, by hand.
+Real people that live in NZ and are proud to represent NZ with what they make - not a robot in a foreign land operated by someone that doesn't even know where NZ is.
 The range has evolved over time and is loved by New Zealanders just as much as visitors from all over the world.

 Roz started the business when she was expecting her third child in 1976.
 From a bag of yellow sheepskin offcuts she bought for $2, Roz made 'sulphur bugs' for the then famous Toot n Whistle Railway in Rotorua - at home on her kitchen table.
 Souvenir wholesale supply has been the main stay of the business ever since (pre Covid 19 at least) and we now provide the widest variety of New Zealand made products seen on the souvenir market shelves.
 It is not an easy thing to do and has become even more challenging over the last 15 years as more and more very low priced items have arrived on our shores from factories overseas, while NZ wage rates have risen and production jobs, especially sewing, have become less attractive to school leavers and job seekers.
 The days of everyone in New Zealand learning to sew at school are over, it's far easier to go to the store and buy a new one!
 Many companies that used to manufacture souvenirs in NZ have now closed down.